mjtechguy/terransible-wirehole/terraform/aws/README.md

 Endpoint = WIREHOLEIP:51820
 AllowedIPs = 10.2.0.0/24
   ```
-  * If you want all traffic to flow through through the VPN (there is a 1TB monthly limit on default Digital Ocean 1cpu/1GB droplet, so be aware) then you do not need to update the `Allowed IPs`, but you will still want to update your client DNS.
+  * If you want all traffic to flow through through the VPN (there is no traffic included, and outbound traffic is what is billed on.
+Be aware of this as it can get extremely expensive if you choose to route all traffic through this instance.) then you do not need to update the `Allowed IPs`, but you will still want to update your client DNS.
   ```
   [Interface]
 Address = 10.6.0.2